dracata/bday/README.md

 Source code is provided here on GitHub, free and available for other developers to improve and use for their own purposes.

 The .cls files are intended to be added as Apex Classes within the installation org.
-CSS, HTML, JS, and JS-XML are for the LWC.
+CSS, HTML, JS, and JS-meta.XML are for the LWC.

 For any questions or inquiries, please contact info@chesapeakeapps.com.